victoralcantara75/todolist-electron/README.md

 ### Completed tasks

-At complete your tasks, you can still track it on the "Completed" screen to see you evolution.
+At complete your tasks, you can still track it on the "Completed" screen to see your evolution.
 You can also move a task back to your to do list in case of error or new demands.